Dr Robin George Andrews

 Robin is perpetually curious and often ridiculous.
 He’s a doctor of experimental volcanology (blew stuff up for science) an award-winning, full-time, freelance science journalist (rearranges letters for money), an author (he’s written a best-selling popsci book on terrestrial and extraterrestrial volcanoes, and he’s writing another non-fiction book right now on how to save the world from asteroid strikes), a part-time award-winning photographer (takes photographs that aren’t awful), a scientific consultant (tells people how to do science right), an occasional lecturer (rearranges letters and says them aloud for money), a public speaker (rearranges letters and says them aloud, sometimes for free), and a frequent explain-how-volcanoes-work TV guest (gesticulates wildly on live television).
 His work has appeared in The New York Times, The Atlantic, National Geographic, Scientific American, Quanta Magazine, The Washington Post, Vox, Nature, Science Magazine, Earther, Gizmodo, Forbes, The Verge, New Scientist, Supercluster, Discover Magazine, MIT Tech Review, Popular Science, Popular Mechanics, WIRED, CNN, the Guardian, the Observer, The Times, The Daily Beast, and elsewhere.
 He also has a column over at Atlas Obscura—Good News from Planet Earth—which tells tales that make your day just that little bit brighter.

 He’s enjoyed all his assignments, but he’s especially pleased that four of his stories made the front page of The New York Times – with two of these and one other making the cover of the Science Times section – and that his very first story for The Washington Post went straight to the front page.
-Another tale was made Scientific American’s cover story and another made the cover of New Scientist.
+Two of his tales (one on the return to Venus, and one on humanity being on the brink of finding Planet Nine) were made Scientific American’s cover stories, and another made the cover of New Scientist.
 Although all that might pale in comparison to his National Geographic story on an unsolved “murder” mystery—because that one went viral and got turned into TikToks, which was adorable.
 Oh, and two of his pieces – this one and this one – were listed as notable essays in the 2021 and 2022 editions of the Best American Science and Nature Writing, which was lovely.
 He’s also appeared multiple times on Science Shortform’s best science journalism roundups, both as Honorable Mentions and Top Picks.
-And an article he wrote for The Atlantic, one that explored the psychological dilemma experienced by scientists watching a spectacular but dangerous eruption, was immortalized in academia when his term for this phenomenon—the “volcanologist’s paradox”—was quoted and repeatedly cited in a 2022 Nature paper.
+An article he wrote for The Atlantic, one that explored the psychological dilemma experienced by scientists watching a spectacular but dangerous eruption, was immortalized in academia when his term for this phenomenon—the “volcanologist’s paradox”—was quoted and repeatedly cited in a 2022 Nature paper.
+And some of his reporting on planetary defense has been raised in the US Congress, urging NASA to do more to defend the planet from killer asteroids.

 He’s also the author of the critically acclaimed and best-selling popular science book SUPER VOLCANOES: WHAT THEY REVEAL ABOUT EARTH AND THE WORLDS BEYOND — and it’s about (you guessed it) volcanoes.
 Many see volcanoes as little more than unpredictable magmatic killers.
 But for the most part, they are fantastical masterworks of molten rock capable of near-magical acts.
 And as they put on a pyrotechnical performance, they reveal secrets about the planets to which they belong.
 In other words, volcanoes aren’t frightening; they’re breathtaking, bizarre, and bonkers.
 They are citadels built by frozen lava that provide revelation after revelation about the Stygian depths and the strange surfaces of worlds near and far, including the only home we’ve ever known.
 (To his great relief, everyone seemed to really enjoy the book; one review, in the Wall Street Journal, described Robin’s writing style as “quasimagical”, which he was thrilled about.)

 He’s also the author of a second critically acclaimed book!
 It’s not a surprise that the box office over the last few years has been dominated by escapist superhero fantasy flicks.
 Everybody loves a good story about saving the world.
 HOW TO KILL AN ASTEROID just happens to be the tale of how scientists are preparing to do it for real.
 It’s a narrative non-fiction saga revealing how the planetary defense movement was born, and how NASA and friends hope to stop lethal space rocks from smashing into the planet.
 You’ll laugh, you’ll gasp, and you’ll cry.
-Described by reviewers as “exciting and surprisingly funny”, “cinematic”, “riveting”, “tense”, “compelling”, “brilliant”, “a heaping bowl of mind candy”, and with a writing style that is “funny, wry, passionate and deeply informed,” it’s officially “one of the most entertaining pop-science books of the year,” and an Amazon Editors’ Pick for Best Book of the Month.
-Order it now, and I’ll throw in a free high five.
+Described by reviewers as “exciting and surprisingly funny”, “cinematic”, “riveting”, “tense”, “compelling”, “brilliant”, “a heaping bowl of mind candy”, and with a writing style that is “funny, wry, passionate and deeply informed,” and it’s officially “one of the most entertaining pop-science books of the year.”
+It was listed multiple times by various outlets as one of the Best Science Books of the Year (2024), as well as being named an Amazon Editors’ Pick for Best Non-Fiction Book of the Month.

 You can also sometimes see his goofy face appear on TV, including on BBC News, Sky News, Al Jazeera, and Good Morning America.
 If faces aren’t your thing, you can hear his exceedingly British accent on the Guardian’s podcasts, and on Vox’s immaculately made Unexplainable podcast talking about planets and planetary defense.